Sunburn on your plant can happen quickly in a matter of minutes! Learn how to rehab a sunburned fiddle leaf fig tree.

 I’m hoping to update this post before my mother-in-law’s next birthday… when I *might* re-gift her the same tree… or maybe one its offspring!
 And this time, if it all works out, I’ll help find another “perfect spot” for a fiddle in her house.

-There are a few things to look out for when it comes to your FLF getting sunburned.
-The most common sign of sunburn on your Fiddle Leaf Fig is the browning and drying of the leaves, followed by leaf drop.
+There are a few things to look out for when it comes to your sunburned fiddle leaf fig. The most common sign of a sunburned fiddle leaf fig is the browning and drying of the leaves, followed by leaf drop.
 This will typically be one of the first signs to look out for, so when you notice it, it’s important to take action quickly.

 This post has a bit more information on how to care for your Fiddle Leaf Fig if all it has is some brown spots on the leaves.